sergeidobri/Blowfish-cipher/README.md

 blowfish_very_first_py_realization.py - main blowfish encryption algorithm.
 It has its own interface.
+Also, there is CubeHash algorithm as well.

 blowfish_vectors.txt - correctly ciphered vectors.
 Used to check whether algorithm encrypts properly.